misavojte/GazePlotterDocs/export/workspace/index.md

 # Workspace Export

 Export your complete GazePlotter workspace as a JSON file.
-This format preserves all visualization settings, layouts, and customizations.
+This format preserves all eye-tracking visualization settings, layouts, and customizations for your analysis.

 ## Use Cases